huntdatacenter/docs/docs/do-science/guides/access-guides/reset-ssh-workbench.md

 ```
 :::

-::: expander "Generate passphrase" id="pass-2"
+::: expander "Password management" id="pass-2"

-Safest way for you to create a passphrase, is to generate one using some of the recommended tools below:
+Safest way for you to create a passphrase is to generate and store it using some of the recommended tools below:

 [KeePassXC](https://keepassxc.org/) and [LastPass](https://www.lastpass.com/) available on all common platforms.